Scott-Ian/weekday-calculator/README.md

   * Output: Invalid Date
   * isComplete: _False_

+4. Behavior: The program will be able to identify and return the day of the month.
+  * Input: 2/23/2020
+  * Output: Day: 23
+  * isComplete: _False_

+5. Behavior: The program will be able to identify and return the month.
+  * Input: 2/23/2020
+  * Output: Month: February
+  * isComplete: _False_

+6. Behavior: The program will be able to identify and return the year.
+  * Input: 2/23/2020
+  * Output: Year: 2020
+  * isComplete: _False_

-4. Behavior: The program will return the day of the week.
+7. Behavior: The program will return the day of the week.
   * Input: 3/14/1990
   * Output: Wednesday
   * isComplete: _False_